A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Introduction

 \section{Introduction}

-This paper introduces a constructive approach for investigating solutions to a complex problem describing the interaction between a deformable elastic membrane or shell and a two-dimensional viscous, incompressible fluid flow, both subject to multiplicative stochastic forces.
-There has been a lot of work done in the field of deterministic FSI in the past two decades.
-However, even though there is a lot of evidence pointing to the need for studying their stochastic perturbations, the mathematical theory of stochastic FSI or, more generally, of stochastic PDEs on randomly moving domains is completely undeveloped.

-The fluid is described using the 2D Navier-Stokes equations, while the membrane or shell is characterized by linearly elastic equations.
-The fluid and the structure are fully coupled across the moving interface through a two-way coupling that ensures continuity of their velocities and contact forces at their interface.
-We consider the more difficult case of a purely elastic structure however our analysis can easily include a visco-elastic structure (e.g. Koiter shell).
+This paper introduces a constructive approach for investigating martingale solutions to a nonlinear stochastic problem describing the interaction between a deformable elastic membrane and a two-dimensional viscous, incompressible fluid, both subject to multiplicative stochastic forces.
+The fluid equations are given by the 2D Navier-Stokes equations and the elastodynamics of the structure is given by membrane/ shell equations.
+The fluid and the structure are fully coupled across the moving interface via a two-way coupling that ensures continuity of their velocities and contact forces at the fluid-structure interface.
+This two-way coupling gives rise to a strong geometric nonlinearity in the problem, since the location of the fluid domain is not known a priori and is one of the unknowns in the problem.

-The main result of this paper is the establishment of the existence of weak martingale solutions to this highly nonlinear stochastic fluid-structure interaction problem.
+The main result of this paper is the establishment of the existence of weak martingale solutions to this highly nonlinear stochastic fluid-structure interaction, moving boundary problem via an operator splitting scheme.
 The recent article \cite{TC23}, provided the existence of weak martingale solutions to a stochastic FSI problem where the structure displacement is assumed only in the radial (vertical) direction.
 In this paper we remove this restriction and consider a thin structure which is allowed to be displaced longitudinally.
-Dealing with the non-zero longitudinal displacement is not trivial and it introduces several mathematical difficulties.
-Due to the non-zero longitudinal displacement, extra care has to be taken to deal with degenerate fluid domains i.e. when the structure touches a part of the fluid domain boundary during deformation.
-The incompressibility condition pose more challenges in terms of the construction of test functions, which depend on the random fluid domain configurations.
-To the best our knowledge, { this work is the first existence result involving non-zero longitudinal structure displacement for a stochastic moving boundary problem}.
+Due to the non-zero longitudinal displacement of the structure, extra care has to be taken to deal with the fluid domains degeneracies, i.e. when the structure touches a part of the fluid domain boundary during its deformation.